anharathoi/mealbuddy/README.md

 mealbuddy02@gmail.com

-You can also use the following details tologin, although the order function will not work as that includes Mailgun as well:
+You can also use the following details to login and test all the other features:

-benny@wintheiser.com, password:123456

-clemenciahartmann@jacobson.net, password:123456

-sherita@carroll.co, password:123456

-tamoreilly@bosco.biz,  password:123456

-perlamayert@feest.org,  password:123456
+mealbuddy03@gmail.com, password:123456

 ---